Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 To encode an object using an `EncodingScope`, the interface has an `encode(obj: E, encoder: Encoder<E>)` method.
 This method is the main entry point for encoding and is the foundation of the interface as a whole.
-It enables the encoding of any type of object, provided an appropriate encoder is provided for that purpose.
+It enables the encoding of any type of object, provided an appropriate encoder is given for that purpose.

 However, the main advantage of the `EncodingScope` does not lie in this method but rather in the overloads provided by the interface.
-These overloads allow encoding of basic types (`Int`, `Long`, `String`, etc.).
+These overloads allow the encoding of basic types (`Int`, `Long`, `String`, etc.).
 The benefit is that the way these objects are encoded is determined by the scope itself, in particular, by its implementation.

 It is thus possible, using the `composedEncoder` method (which creates an encoder from an `EncodingScope` and will be presented in the next section in more details), to write the following code (note that the scope is passed as the